Leslie and Ron: Plot

-Ben, Tom, April, Andy, Jerry, Donna, and Craig return to the office to find drunk Leslie and Ron dancing and playing the saxophone to "We Didn't Start the Fire," with the office furniture rearranged to the way it used to be five years prior.
+Ben, Tom, April, Andy, Terry, Donna, and Craig return to the office to find drunk Leslie and Ron dancing and playing the saxophone to "We Didn't Start the Fire," with the office furniture rearranged to the way it used to be five years prior.

-Later, Ron offers Leslie a peace offering, a photo of the two of them encased in a frame made of wood from Ann's house, and they leave to have lunch together.
+Later, Ron offers Leslie a peace offering, a photo of the two of them ensconced in a frame made of wood from Ann's old house's front door, and they leave to have lunch together.

 Production

 This episode was written by series co-creator Michael Schur and directed by Beth McCarthy-Miller.
 In an interview with Entertainment Weekly, Schur revealed that the story for the episode had been one of the first plots developed for the season.
-He explained that the ensemble nature of the show did not allow many of the actors to "strut their stuff as much as you would like", so he decided to write an episode to showcase the acting abilities of both Poehler and Offerman.
+He explained that the ensemble nature of the show did not allow many of the actors to "strut their stuff as much as you would like", so he decided to write an episode to showcase the acting abilities of both Amy Poehler and Nick Offerman.
 He picked the two characters to base this episode around because their relationship had "always been the center of the show in many ways; the philosophical center and emotional center of the show."
 The two of them thus represented "the yin and yang" in regards to their opinions on government.
 As such, this episode—which Schur likened to a two-person play—was crafted so as to allow the two characters to sit in a single room and simply talk to one another.

 In an interview with HitFix, Schur later explained the reason why Leslie and Ron's fallout made sense: "We decided to do it because it seemed like the juiciest conflict that would reasonably have sprung up [....] we have always talked about Leslie and Ron's friendship being helped by their proximity, and their constant contact.
 It's a lot harder to just write off people who are different from you when you see them every day and talk every day, and therefore find inevitable points of overlap (like breakfast food).
 Were that proximity to disappear, it seemed natural that Leslie and Ron could drift apart a little."

 Offerman later revealed that he and many other members of the staff were worried about how fans would react to the episode's rather serious story.
 While Parks and Recreation had made heavy use of emotional scenes in the past, "Leslie and Ron" marked one of the first times that an entire episode would largely be built around a non-comedic plot or set piece.
 Offerman noted that "when we did a couple of the more emotional scenes, they felt good and right, but I looked around at everyone and said, 'Is that OK if we do that?
 I think that was dramatic, guys.'"
 Despite this hesitation, Offerman welcomed the chance to act dramatically.